 We need to have the ability to develop and capture ideas globally and collaborate remotely on the development and introduction of new products and services.

-As well as spending hundreds of millions of dollars on campuses to encourage co-location these organisations also need to invest significantly in creating the capability to collaborate and develop things globally, virtually and remotely, otherwise they will only ever be organisations that export their solutions.
+As well as spending hundreds of millions of dollars on campuses to encourage co-location these organizations also need to invest significantly in creating the capability to collaborate and develop things globally, virtually and remotely, otherwise they will only ever be organizations that export their solutions.